A Law of Data Separation in Deep Learning: Main Results

-Given an $L$-layer neural network, let $D_l$ denote the separation fuzziness \eqref{eq:trace} of the training data passing through the first $l$ layers for $0 \le l \le L-1$.\footnote{For clarification, $D_0$ is calculated from the raw data, and $D_1$ is calculated from the data that have passed through the first layer but not the second layer.} Figure~\ref{fig:optimization} suggests that the dynamics of $D_l$ follows the relation
+Given an $L$-layer feedforward neural network, let $D_l$ denote the separation fuzziness (Eq.~\ref{eq:trace}) of the training data passing through the first $l$ layers for $0 \le l \le L-1$.\footnote{For clarification, $D_0$ is calculated from the raw data, and $D_1$ is calculated from the data that have passed through the first layer but not the second layer.} Fig.~\ref{fig:optimization} suggests that the dynamics of $D_l$ follows the relation

 for some decay ratio $0 < \rho < 1$.
 Alternatively, this law implies $\log D_{l+1} - \log D_l \doteq - \log\frac1{\rho}$, showing that the neural network makes equal progress in reducing $\log D$ over each layer on the training data.
 Hence, we call this the {\em law of equi-separation}.
+This law is the first quantitative and geometric characterization of the data separation process in the intermediate layers.
+Indeed, it is unexpected because the intermediate output of the neural network does not exhibit any quantitative patterns, as shown by the last two rows of Fig.~\ref{fig:optimization}.

 The decay ratio $\rho$ depends on the depth of the neural network, dataset, training time, and network architecture, and is also affected, to a lesser extent, by optimization methods and many other hyperparameters.
-For the 20-layer network trained using Adam \citep{kingma2015adam} (the bottom-right plot of Figure~\ref{fig:optimization}), the decay ratio $\rho$ is $0.818$.
+For the 20-layer network trained using Adam~\cite{kingma2015adam} (the bottom-right plot of Fig.~\ref{fig:optimization}), the decay ratio $\rho$ is $0.818$.
 Thus, the half-life is $\frac{\ln 2}{\ln \rho^{-1}} = \frac{0.693}{\ln \rho^{-1}} = 3.45$, suggesting that this 20-layer neural network reduces the value of the separation fuzziness in every three and a half layers.

-The law of equi-separation is pervasive as it continues to hold irrespective of datasets and network architectures, and it persists for different values of learning rate and various levels of imbalance between classes, as shown in Figure~\ref{fig:elaborate}.
-Furthermore, Figure~\ref{fig:class-level} in the Appendix shows that the law also holds in a more fine-grained class-wise manner.
-The nonlinearity of neural networks is vital to this law because the separation fuzziness is roughly invariant under linear transformations.
-In addition, this law is not implied by analyses of neural networks using neural tangent kernel \citep{jacot2018neural}.
-This approach is not capable of capturing the effect of depth, which is critical for understanding the data separation process throughout all layers.